NXT: New Year's Evil (2022): Aftermath

 AJ Styles and Grayson Waller had their match on the following episode of NXT, where Styles was victorious.
 After the match, Styles called Waller "good, but not phenomenal."
-He then introduced one of Waller's friends, which was revealed to be LA Knight, in his first appearance since being attacked by Waller in the parking lot on the December 14, 2021, episode of NXT 2.0.
+He then introduced one of Waller's friends, which was revealed to be LA Knight, in his first appearance since being attacked by Waller in the parking lot on the December 14, 2021, episode of NXT.
 Knight then attacked Waller before standing tall with Styles as the show ended.
 This resulted in Knight and Waller continuing their rivalry.

 MSK (Wes Lee and Nash Carter) entered the 2022 Men's Dusty Rhodes Tag Team Classic and made it to the finals at Vengeance Day, where they were eliminated by The Creed Brothers (Brutus Creed and Julius Creed).
 At NXT: Roadblock, MSK replaced The Creed Brothers after the latter were mysteriously attacked backstage and took on defending champions Imperium (Fabian Aichner and Marcel Barthel) for the NXT Tag Team Championship, only for the match to end in a no-contest when The Creed Brothers attacked both teams, making a triple threat tag team match between the three teams for the titles being made official for NXT Stand & Deliver on April 2.

 After Cora Jade and Raquel González failed to defeat Mandy Rose for the NXT Women's Championship, González initially rejected Jade's offer to be her partner in the 2022 Women's Dusty Rhodes Tag Team Classic.
 On the February 1 episode of NXT, González defeated Jade, after which, González accepted Jade's offer to be her partner in the tournament.
 They then spent the next few weeks preparing for the tournament.
-They made it to the semifinals, where they were eliminated after interference from NXT Women's Tag Team Champions Toxic Attraction (Gigi Dolin and Jacy Jayne).
-Jade then stole the title belts from Rose, Dolin, and Jayne, but was attacked by Rose in the parking lot, setting up a match between Jade and Rose for the NXT Women's Championship at Stand & Deliver.
-González then saved Dakota Kai from a 3-on-1 beatdown by Rose, Dolin, and Jayne, leading to a match pitting Dolin and Jayne against González and Kai for the NXT Women's Tag Team Championship being scheduled for Stand & Deliver.
+They made it to the semifinals at NXT: Roadblock, where they were eliminated after interference from NXT Women's Tag Team Champions Toxic Attraction (Gigi Dolin and Jacy Jayne).
+A week later, Jade stole the title belts from Rose, Dolin, and Jayne, but was attacked by Rose in the parking lot, setting up a match between Jade and Rose for the NXT Women's Championship at Stand & Deliver.
+On the March 29 episode, González saved Dakota Kai from a 3-on-1 beatdown by Rose, Dolin, and Jayne, leading to a match pitting Dolin and Jayne against González and Kai for the NXT Women's Tag Team Championship at Stand & Deliver.